UCLA SIMS

 Availability

-The SEM was funded by grants from NSF Instrumentation and Facilities and NASA Cosmochemistry, with matching contributions from UCLA.
-It is available for use by all facility visitors, as well as UCLA researchers and students.
+The SEM was funded by a grant from the Army Research Office's Defense University Research Instrumentation Program (DURIP) with support for the CL detectors through the UCLA Shared Resources Consortium.
+It is available for use by all facility visitors, as well as UCLA researchers and students, after training through facility personnel.

 Analysis modes